cfengine/vagrant-cfe/README-jenkins.md

 (grep /var/cfengine/bin/cf-agent /etc/sudoers | grep jenkins) || echo 'jenkins ALL=(ALL) NOPASSWD: /var/cfengine/bin/cf-agent' >> /etc/sudoers
 ```

-(but please, use visudo or the Design Center sudoers sketch to do this
-properly or talk to your friendly sysadmin)

 # Verify that it works

 In the console output for your build, you should see something like this: